France in the long nineteenth century: Bourbon Restoration (1814–1830)

 Louis died on September the 16th in the year 1824 and was succeeded by his brother.
 Charles X of France followed the "ultra" conservative line but was a much less effective coalition builder than Louis XVIII.
+In May 1825 he staged a grand coronation ceremony in Reims which harked back to the pre-1789 era.
 Freedom of the press was severely restricted.
 He compensated the families of the nobles who had had their property taken during the Revolution.
 In 1830 the discontent caused by these changes and Charles X's authoritarian nomination of the Ultra prince de Polignac as prime minister led to his overthrow.

-The Restoration did not try to resurrect the Ancien Régime.
+The Restoration did not try to resurrect the ancien régime.
 Too much had changed for that.
 The egalitarianism and liberalism of the revolutionaries remained an important force and the autocracy and hierarchy of the earlier era could not be fully restored.
 The economic changes, which had been underway long before the revolution, had been further enhanced during the years of turmoil and were firmly entrenched by 1815.
 These changes had seen power shift from the noble landowners to the urban merchants.
 The administrative reforms of Napoleon, such as the Napoleonic Code and efficient bureaucracy, also remained in place.
 These changes produced a unified central government that was fiscally sound — for example, the indemnities imposed by the victors were quickly paid off, and the occupation troops left quietly.
 The national government did not face strong regional parliaments or power centers and had solid control over all areas of France in sharp contrast with the chaotic situation the Bourbons had faced in the 1770s and 1780s.
 Restoration did not lessen inequality in France, and it did not promote industrialisation.
 On the whole, however, there was more wealth, and more political freedom for all classes.
 The parliamentary system worked well.
 Restrictions on the press resembled those in most of Europe.
 Frequent parliamentary transitions took place, but the losers were not executed or exiled.
 France regained its place among the respected major powers, and its voice was heard in international diplomacy.
 There was a new sense of humanitarianism, and popular piety.
 France began, on a small scale, to rebuild the overseas empire it had lost in 1763.